Make a Watering Can with a Plastic Bottle

 In this guide, we present two proven methods: one is 100% free (the pierced cork technique) and the other requires a clever little accessory.

-Method 1: The Leaky Bottle (Free and Quick)
+Method 1: The Pierced Bottle (Free and Fast)

-This method is ideal for obtaining a "fine mist" watering, perfect for not drowning young shoots or for gently moistening the soil.
+This method is ideal for achieving a "fine rain" watering, perfect for not drowning young shoots or for gently moistening the soil.

 What you need: